-Follow the QC uploading schedule below for uploading recordings for cognitive and neurologic exam.
+Each field center lead psychometric may create a schedule for uploading recordings for cognitive and neurologic exam to maintain consistency in uploading (e.g., a site may upload recordings every 1st week of the month).
 Examiners who collect data for both ARIC and ACHIEVE studies only need to conduct an upload for one of the studies.